FOREX-Dollar nurses losses after downbeat jobs report

 That raised doubts that the U.S. economy was strong enough to justify the Fed's long-awaited interest rate increase, which would be the first since 2006.

-The dollar index, which tracks the greenback against a basket of six major currencies, slid to 95.218 on Friday, its lowest level since Sept.
-21. It last stood at 95.755, above that low but still down about 0.1 percent from Friday's late U.S. trade.
+The dollar index, which tracks the greenback against a basket of six major currencies, slid to 95.218, its lowest level since Sept.
+21. It last stood at 95.887, up about 0.1 percent.

 While the Fed is still expected to be the first major central bank to raise interest rates in the near future, uncertainty about the timing of this hike has kept the dollar locked in ranges.